Skip to main content

 While editing any page, type /page to insert a new page reference.
 Name your new page and it will automatically be created as a child of the current page.
 Page command

+Wiki Pages offer an additional ways to create nested pages.
 Click the + icon that appears next to any page name.
 This creates a new page nested under the selected parent.
 Nested page on the wiki sidebar

-Move existing pages
+Move nested pages

 • Expand or collapse parent pages using the ▶ arrow to show or hide nested pages.